-Clinic Evaluations
+Clinic Evaluations, Enhancement & Remediation

 The College believes it must maintain an environment of academic excellence and integrity in both the classroom and clinical settings.
-In accordance with this objective, the following policies and procedures are applied in the evaluation of student performance.
+In accordance with this objective, the following policies and procedures are applied in the evaluation of student performance in the clinical setting.